 We will use your information to:

-Your data may also be used for other purposes for which you give your permission, or where we are permitted to do so by law, or it is in the public interest to disclose the information or is otherwise permitted under the terms of the Data Protection Act 1998.
+Your data may also be used for other purposes for which you give your permission, or where we are permitted to do so by law, or it is in the public interest to disclose the information or is otherwise permitted under the terms of the General Data Protection Regulation and Data Protection Act 2018.

 We want to make sure that your information is as up to date and accurate as possible.
 You may ask us to correct or remove any information that you think is inaccurate.